To what degree is conditionality an accepted market feature on acquisitions?

 For public M&A transactions, pursuant to the Takeover Act an offer may only be conditional if it is objectively justified.
 Mandatory offers pursuant to the Takeover Act cannot be made conditional (except for legal conditions such as regulatory approvals).

 The transfer of shares may be subject to special conditions.
-Thus, the parties may validly subordinate the realization of the assignment to a future and uncertain event (condition precedent) or, very rarely in practice, agree that the assignment will be retroactively resolved in the event of the occurrence - or non-occurrence, depending on the wording of the clause - of a future and uncertain event (condition subsequent or resolutory condition).
+Thus, the parties may validly subordinate the completion of the assignment to a future and uncertain event (condition precedent) or, very rarely in practice, agree that the assignment will be retroactively resolved in the event of the occurrence - or non-occurrence, depending on the wording of the clause - of a future and uncertain event (condition subsequent or resolutory condition).

 Public offers, except for certain limited conditions in case of voluntary offers, such as approval from competition authorities or minimum acceptance threshold expressed in share capital and/or voting rights (in practice 1/2 calculated on a fully diluted basis or 2/3 plus one share/vote calculated on an issued share capital or fully diluted basis), cannot be conditional upon any factor and are, in principle, irrevocable upon filing.
 A bidder may withdraw its offer with the AMF’s prior approval, if the target adopts measures modifying its substance during the offer period.